 - Earthling Day Spa – Another stalwart of the downtown spa scene, Earthling also houses a Pilates studio.

 Remember when two people love each other, anything can be romantic!
+And if you’re single this Valentine’s Day, why not pamper yourself?

 How will you spend your Valentine’s Day in Charleston?
 What are your suggestions for the most romantic spots?
 Let us know in the comments.